- The Washington Times - Thursday, February 12, 2026

 He represented the Vindman brothers, impeachment impresario Alexander and twin brother Eugene, in their campaigns against Mr. Trump.

-The current whistleblower story, first reported by The Wall Street Journal, picked up steam Saturday when Mr. Bakaj became a source for the Guardian, the leftist British newspaper that for years championed the Steele dossier.
+The current whistleblower story, first reported by The Wall Street Journal, picked up steam Saturday when Mr. Bakaj became a source for The Guardian, the leftist British newspaper that for years championed the Steele dossier.

 Advertisement